josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🩸_the_romanovs_and_british_aristocratic_imagination.md

 ---

-# 🎭 VI.
-The Romanovs Became Gothic Political Memory
+## 🎭 The Romanovs Became Gothic Political Memory

 Within British imagination, the Romanovs often transformed into:
 - tragedy,